-The Board hereby presents this Corporate Governance Report for the year ended 31 December 2022.
+The Board hereby presents this Corporate Governance Report for the year ended 31 December 2023.

-A. CODE OF CORPORATE GOVERNANCE PRACTICES
+Α. CODE OF CORPORATE GOVERNANCE PRACTICES

-Save as disclosed below, during the year ended 31 December 2022, the Company had complied with the code provisions of the Corporate Governance Code (the "CG Code") and Corporate Governance Report as set out in Appendix 14 to the Listing Rules.
+Save as disclosed below, during the year ended 31 December 2023, the Company had complied with the code provisions of the existing Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Listing Rules.

-In respect of code provision D2.5 of the CG Code, the Company has not set up an internal audit ("IA") function.
-The Company has considered the size and complexity of the operations of the Group and the potential cost involved in setting up an IA function.
-The Company considers that the existing organisational structure and the close supervision of the executive management could provide sufficient internal control and risk management for the Group.
-The audit committee under the Board will review the effectiveness of the internal control and risk management of the Group.
+In respect of code provision D.2.5 of Part 2 the CG Code, the Company has not set up an internal audit ("IA") function.
+Having considered the size and complexity of the operations of the Group and the potential cost involved in setting up an IA function, the Company considers the existing organisation structure and the close supervision of the executive management could provide sufficient internal control and risk management for the Group.
+The Audit Committee under the Board will review the effectiveness of the internal control and risk management of the Group.
 The Board will conduct a review for the need of an IA function on an annual basis.